Guest Post by Tim Marquitz

 Tim has kindly provided this blog post as a part of the release of his latest novel, Dirge.
 Find out more about Dirge and the author below.

 Wreathed in the ashes of betrayal, forced to come of age in the dungeons of her stolen inheritance, Kallie Brynn Soren died so that Dirge might be born.

 In the midst of an undead invasion, Kallie is gifted powers by a dying priest.
 His last wish is for her to use them against the Necrolords in a way his faith would not allow.
 Reborn as Dirge and free of the priest’s conscience, she is more than happy to do so.

 But when fate brings Dirge into the employ of the emperor – the same man whose machinations brought about the murder of her father – the opportunity for revenge becomes too much to ignore.

 Torn between vengeance and the need to protect the only people she dare call family, Dirge learns there is a much deeper purpose to the Necrolord’s advance.
 Should it come to light, it might destroy everyone.

-Tim's running a Rafflecopter giveaway.
-Click below to get in with a chance to win!a Rafflecopter giveaway
+Tim’s running a Rafflecopter giveaway.
+Click here to get in with a chance to win!

-The Editor in Chief of Ragnarok Publications, Tim most recently compiled and edited the Angelic Knight Press anthologies, Fading Light: An Anthology of the Monstrous and Manifesto: UF, as well as Ragnarok Publications' Kaiju Rising: Age of Monsters.
+As the Editor-in-Chief of Ragnarok Publications, Tim most recently compiled and edited the Angelic Knight Press anthologies, Fading Light: An Anthology of the Monstrous and Manifesto: UF as well as Ragnarok Publications’s Kaiju Rising: Age of Monsters.